developerKaranBajaj/FiresNotes/README.md

 # FiresNotes

 Hello Everyone,
-I am going to build a note-taking application and publish on google play store.
+I am going to build a note-taking application.

 The Features of This Android Note Taking Application is :